Darren0422/MySQL-Database/README.md

 <img width="1093" alt="Screenshot 2023-08-13 at 13 07 44" src="https://github.com/Darren0422/Databases/assets/134398985/2728b28a-a612-43f5-8bd6-b10fc2a0a05d">

 ###### Update entire Project record
+When this option is selected, the user is prompted to enter the "Project ID" they would like to update.
+They are then prompted to update various fields of information:

+- Project name
+- Building type
+- Projects physical address
+- ERF number
+- Total fee
+- Amount still to be paid
+- Project deadline date
+- Is the project finalised
+- Project completion date
+- Select a Architect
+- Select a Contractor
+- Select a Customer

+Once all the information is added, the record is updated in the "Projects" table in the database.

 ###### Mark a project record as completed
+When this option is selected, the user is prompted to enter the "Project ID" they would like to mark as complete.
+They are then prompted to update various fields of information:

+- Project completion date

+Once all the information is added, the record is updated in the "Projects" table in the database.

 ##### Update a Architect record
+When this option is selected, the user is prompted to enter the "Architect ID" they would like to update.
+They are then prompted to update various fields of information:

+- Architect name
+- Architect telephone number
+- Architect email address
+- Architect physical address

+Once all the information is added, the record is updated in the "Architects" table in the database.

 ##### Update a Contractor record
+When this option is selected, the user is prompted to enter the "Contractor ID" they would like to update.
+They are then prompted to update various fields of information:

+- Customer name
+- Customer telephone number
+- Contractor email address
+- Contractor physical address

+Once all the information is added, the record is updated in the "Contractors" table in the database.

 ##### Update a Customer record
+When this option is selected, the user is prompted to enter the "Customer ID" they would like to update.
+They are then prompted to update various fields of information:

+- Customer name
+- Customer telephone number
+- Customer email address
+- Customer physical address

+Once all the information is added, the record is updated in the "Customers" table in the database.

 #### Deleting from the Database